Rakeela/dragora-notes/2021-4-6-Seventy-Sixth.md

 ---
 Once my utter depressiveness of most of the day faded, I changed my mind about fasting.
 A few hours past that, I've decided to try the bacon Huel.
 I've mixed it up, and I'm really nervous about trying it...

+...hm.

+If I was starving, I wouldn't feel sickened by drinking this.
+That's the best I can say.
+It's not sickening.

+I think I'll just pour it out.

 ---
 Back to[[day-post-archive]]